xylous/grzegorz/README.md

 ```

 If you were to specify the wrong wordlist language, shame on you: you'll likely end
-up with the wrong pronunciations or none at all.
+up with the wrong IPA spellings or, worse, none at all.

 Then you could generate an Anki deck (output file: `grzegorz-anki-deck.apkg`, in
 the current directory, no matter where the input file is located):